shradhit/Anecdote_Detector/README.md

 - Used a Machine Learning based approach to identify potential regions of stories in unstructured text sources
 - Build an application to do this.

-The application that we build to
+The application that we build
 - automatically identifies regions of anecdotes (think of it as putting a <anecdote> </anecdote> tag around such regions of text)
-- classifed them by certain labels (such as sports, films, business etc.) - these labels will be provided by us.
+- classifes them by certain labels (such as sports, films, business etc.) - these labels will be provided by us.

 Technology for this project:
 - Machine learning: A field of computer science that gives computers the ability to learn without being explicitly programmed.
 Our proposed application will use ML to train the application to search for anecdotes from a given text.
 We will use supervised learning techniques.